riri-coder/qbo-compliance-bridge/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 ---
-*Created by a Freelance Workflow Consultant specialized in High-Integrity Financial Automation.*
+*Created by a Naturally Sync workflow consulting services.*